a-jumani/dir-checkpoint/README.md

 # dir-checkpoint
-Create and manage fault-tolerant checkpointing for a directory.
+Create and manage fault-tolerant checkpointing for a directory on Linux.

+__Use Case:__ checkpoint a computation to allow saving of progress in the event of a crash.
+Correctness and safety are the primary goals behind this work as opposed to performance.
+Checkpoints are assumed to be created on longer time scales, e.g. after every 30 minutes or so.

 __Guarantee:__ a successful call to `restore_checkpoint(path)` restores `path` to the latest checkpointed state (i.e. most recent _successful_ call to `create_checkpoint` or `clear_checkpoint`).
 The implementation depends on the following assumptions:
 - `os.rename` is atomic, and
-- if `os.rename` on a directory is successful, directory data is successfully persisted.
+- `os.sync` works as expected.

 __Test Status (1 Jul 2020):__ fault tolerance tests passed with 100% coverage.